mehdi-abbasi/ChatPythonSocket/README.md

 # ChatPythonSocket
-a simple chat code with python socket programming
+a simple code to chat with python socket programming